Proven-Paradox/shaper-system/Handbook.md

 Effect: You gain Cover.
 Special: You can only use this Ability when standing in a square that contains another ally.
 Description: Somewhat undignified, but an otherwise excellent way to survive combat.
 This could be literally using someone else as a shield, quietly allowing an ally to take all the attention, employing a stealth field, and other means of losing enemy attention in a crowded fight.

-**Limber Up**
-Auxiliary [Finesse Signature]
-Action: Minor
-Prerequisites: None
-Targets: Self
-Cost: 2 HP
-Effect: Increase your Mobility Track by 1.
-Description: Taking a moment of preparation or focusing to increase your mobility.
-This could be doing stretches to ready your limbs, drinking a potion that improves your ability to run, activating servos in a mechanical limb, or similar methods of enhancing mobility.

 **Lunging Strike**
 Attack [Finesse Signature]